JanssenProject/jans/jans-cedarling/bindings/cedarling_js/README.md

   reportAuthorizationFailure(authResult.err);
 }
 ```

+Both `principal` and `resource` use the `CedarEntity` shape:
+`{ type, id, attributes? }`.
+The optional `attributes` are included in the
+authorization evaluation.
+Attribute names and value types must match the entity
+definitions in the policy-store Cedar schema; the reserved
+`cedar_entity_mapping` attribute is managed by the SDK and cannot be supplied
+by the caller.

+For `authorizeMultiIssuer()`, the principals and their attributes are derived
+from validated token claims according to the policy-store mappings, so the
+request does not accept a caller-provided `principal`.
+Its `resource` accepts
+the same optional `attributes` field shown above.

 ### `client.authorize(envelope)`
 Unified envelope dispatcher accepting a discriminated union.
 Recommended if the request source is determined dynamically at runtime.